tomrcc/astro-monorepo-demo/README.md

 12. Repeat steps 7-11 for your other site(s), replacing site-one with the directory name each site is stored under in your repository.

-## Sites Not Using Unified Config

-*For legacy sites not using [unified config](https://cloudcannon.com/documentation/guides/unified-configuration-migration-guide/) in CloudCannon.*
+## Summing up

-The following build config must be added to make each site work in `Site Settings > Builds > Configuration`.
+The following build config should now be in place to make each site work in `Site Settings > Builds > Configuration`.

 ### Site One Build Config